 Every year we donate to Let’s Encrypt, Wikipedia (who doesn’t use this at least a few times a year!), and to at least one nature/sustainability organization.

-Use the promo WPFOUNDERS15 to get 15% OFF on any of our premium plugins.
+- Get 15% OFF on any of our premium plugins at WPdisounts.